joinpursuit/git_github_assignment/README.md

 # Git & GitHub Assignment

-To do:

-- [ ] Partner B needs to clone repo
-- [ ] What to do if it all goes wrong
-- [ ] Test this with someone

 This lab is divided into 2 parts, the first part focuses on Git and the second is real a life example using GitHub.

 ## Practice Git branching